hardcamls/zprize/index.md

 		<h2>Inverse NTT</h2>

-		<p>This competition track required us to build an Inverse Number Theoretic Transform (INTT) accelerator capable of performing transforms of size $2^24$.
-INTTs are conceptually similar to the Fourier Transforms - working over a finite field instead of complex numbers.</p>
+		<p>This competition track required us to build an Inverse Number Theoretic Transform (NTT) accelerator capable of performing transforms of size $2^24$.
+NTTs are conceptually similar to the Fourier Transforms - working over a finite field instead of complex numbers.</p>

 		<p>The platform tergetted was the Xilinx Varium C1100 accelerator card.
 The card contains Virtex UltrasScale+ FPGA with HBM2.</p>